woltapp/mitmproxy-mock/README.md

 inserted and any matching existing keys are replaced on the innermost level of nesting.

-If any dictionary value nested inside `merge` is a string beginning with a dot `.` and ending with `.json`, the corresponding file is loaded and substituted for the string before merging.
+If any dictionary or array member value nested inside `merge` is a string beginning with a dot `.` and ending with `.json`, the corresponding file is loaded and substituted for the string before merging.

 For example: